tootal/blog/test.md

 Our main theorem follows.
 Basically, clique counts can be obtained in time proportional to the size of the SCT.
-All the technical terms will be formally defined in \Sec{prelims}.
+All the technical terms will be formally defined in {% sec prelims %}.

 {% theorem main %}
 Let $G$ be an input graph